Koumbaya/wumpus/README.md

 **A note on arrows**: It's unclear if the original version had the limit of 5 arrows.
 I implemented it but it can be disabled.
 Please note that there is no way to win the game once you're out of arrows.

-Pen & paper are recommended to take notes or draw the map ! (or you can print a [flattened dodecahedron](https://people.math.sc.edu/Burkardt/data/grf/dodecahedron.png))
+Pen & paper are recommended to take notes or draw the map ! (or you can print a [flattened dodecahedron](https://people.math.sc.edu/Burkardt/data/grf/dodecahedron.png)).

+While the layout remains fixed, the numbers of the caverns is random.

 ### Running the game
 ```